-Charles Piper and Ann Brown were parents of Mary Ann Piper who was born 5 Oct 1821 at Portland, Portumna and married my g-g-grandfather Stephen Grant .
-Charles Piper (a farmer) and Ann Brown were married in 1819 (family record).
-He worked for the Butler Stoney family who owned Portland House.
+Charles Piper and Ann Brown were parents of Mary Ann Piper who was born 5 Oct 1821 at Portland, Portumna (I have not established the place, on reflection it could have been around Borriokane, Mary Ann Piper put her place of birth as Kings Co in 1901 census) and married my g-g-grandfather Stephen Grant .
+Mary Ann Pipers parents were Charles Piper (a farmer) and Ann Brown were married in 1819 (family record).
+Her father worked for the Butler Stoney family who owned Portland House.
 Trenchs owned lands at Redwood, Lorrha containing some 338 acres, which could have been the reason that Grants from Shinrone were in Lorrha.

 It is difficult, without more information to unravel the Pipers and/or tie them in definitively to the Palatine Pipers.
 My best guess, is that Charles Piper (born circa 1790 below) is the son of Charles Piper, born Rathkeale in 1769. and that James Piper and John Piper are his brothers.
 The dotted lines represent my best guess at the relationships.

 The Palatine Pipers can be fully researched as far as about 1765, then the records stop in Rathkeale.
 So it is a question as to how, or indeed whether, Charles Piper born Rathkeale 1769 (in the first chart below), might be the father of "our" Charles Piper born circa 1790 (in the second chart below)